fer77/new-blog-project/notes.md

 **service containers** are loaded through: config->app->**'providers'**:
 These are the building blocks of **Laravel**.
 In here we have Laravel Framework Service Providers... and Package Service Providers... and Application Service Providers... where we can register providers for our project, i.e. `php artisan make:provider SocialMediaServiceProvider`

+## 26
+How does Laravel send email:
+config->mail.php There we can specify one of many supported mail drivers. mailtrap.io works well for testing email. email from address can be changed rom config/mail.php there's a global from address.